DIYtechie/lovelace-mushroom/README.md

 npm run build
 ```

+### Releasing

+1. Bump the version in `package.json` (for example with `npm version patch`) so the bundle reports the right release number in Home Assistant.
+2. Run `npm run build` to generate `dist/mushroom.js` for the new version.
+3. Create a Git tag such as `vX.Y.Z` that matches the package version and publish a GitHub release that uploads the freshly built `dist/mushroom.js` asset.

 ### Translations

 If you want to help translating Mushroom, you can translate it directly from your browser using [Weblate][weblate-url].